Voices movement (Australia): History

 When the group presented Mirabella with the report, they felt ignored.
 At that point their view was the only way to get their needs heard in parliament would be to make the electorate marginal and to force the Liberal party to preferences in order to win the seat rather than winning on primary votes, as they had in every election since the formation of the Liberal party in 1949 when the Nationals were not running.
 In order to achieve that goal they decided to endorse an independent.
 The group endorsed Cathy McGowan as their candidate.
 At the 2013 federal election McGowan received a very favourable preference flow and won the seat by 439 votes.
 She also won in 2016.

 The Indi group does not run a candidate, rather they endorse a candidate and provide the candidate with a volunteer base and advice and expertise when needed.

-The organisation inspired the establishment of Voices of Warringah in 2018, who later endorsed the independent Zali Steggall for the Division of Warringah.
+The organisation inspired the establishment of numerous Voices groups which would follow, including Voices of Warringah in 2018, who later endorsed the independent Zali Steggall for the Division of Warringah.
 Zali Steggall defeated the incumbent member of Warringah and ex-Prime Minister Tony Abbott in the 2019 Australian federal election.

 McGowan chose not to contest the 2019 election.
 Voices for Indi endorsed Helen Haines, who ultimately won the election.
 It represents the first time in Australia that two independents were elected consecutively.

+Helen Haines went on to win again in 2022 and again in 2025.

-Voices for Indi was used as inspiration and a template for several "teal" independent female candidates running in the 2022 federal election.
+Voices for Indi was used as inspiration and a template for several community independent female candidates running in the 2022 and 2025 federal elections.

-Warringah (2019)
+Warringah

 In the lead-up to the 2019 elections, two groups were formed in the division of Warringah, whose MP was former prime minister, Tony Abbott.
 One was Voices of Warringah which modelled itself on Indi, the other being Vote Tony Out which targeted Abbott directly, claiming that his views on issues such as climate made him a poor fit to represent the electorate.

-The group endorsed former Olympic skiing medallist Zali Steggall.
+Voices of Warringah endorsed former Olympic skiing medallist Zali Steggall.
 Steggall won the election with over 57% of the two candidate vote.
 She was re-elected in 2022 with a 1.8% swing in her favour.
+She was re-elected again in 2025.